 These considerations lead to the idea to complement Algorithm 7.1 by a so-called Rayleigh-Ritz step.
-Here we give an 'inverted algorithm' to compute the smallest eigenvalues and corresponding eigenvectors.
+Here we give an 'inverted algorithm' to compute the smallest eigenvalues and corresponding eigenvectors of a symmetric/Hermitian matrix.
+For the corresponding nonsymmetric algorithm see [1].